 Do not empty the entire refrigerator.
 Again, we don’t want to leave refrigerated stuff out for too long.
 Just empty one section at a time.
 Go through your items and toss any expired or spoiled foods.

 After emptying a section, spray it down with your cleaner and let it sit while you purge through your items.
-Anything that is going to go back in the fridge, make sure to wipe them down good removing any stickiness and crumbs.
+Anything that is going to go back in the fridge, make sure to wipe them down well removing any stickiness and crumbs.

 Once done, go back and wipe down the section of the fridge you sprayed earlier.
 If you have removable bins and shelves, then take them out to clean behind and/or under them.